-- Organisations currently in receipt of funding under the following Arts Council programmes: Strategic Funding, Arts Centre Funding, Partnership Funding - though the involvement of such organisations as partners is welcome - Organisations or individuals in receipt of 2024 Arts Grant Funding - Individuals who work on an ongoing basis with organisations funded through any of the above programmes - National Cultural Institutions (or their Council members) directly funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media - Individuals or organisations who do not have a demonstrable track record as professional artists or organisations - Individuals currently in undergraduate education (including those undertaking foundation courses) or who will be during the period for which this award is offered - Individuals seeking support towards fees for postgraduate (including unaccredited)/higher education or study - Note: you cannot apply for the award both as an individual and as part of an organisation - e.g. you cannot apply as artistic director of a company and also apply separately under your own name.
+- Individuals or organisations that do not have a demonstrable track record as professional theatre artists or organisations - Individuals currently in undergraduate education (including those undertaking foundation courses) or who will be during the period for which this award is offered

+Notes

+- You cannot apply for the award both as an individual and as part of an organisation or collective - e.g. you cannot apply as the artistic director or core member of a company/collective and also apply separately under your own name. - Please note that the focus of this award is to make theatre aimed at a general audience, and all applications should reflect this.